 - a.
 The appeals committee will be composed of five individuals: two teachers, one counselor, and two students.
 The identity of these members shall remain anonymous as will the identity of the student making the appeal.
 The Associate Principal will serve as an advisor to this committee, but will not have a vote on the appeal. - b.
-A student's entire semester Saturday School points total record will be reviewed during the appeals process. - c.
-Absences from vacations will not be considered for exemption status. - d.
+A student's entire semester Saturday School points total record will be reviewed during the appeals process.

+Absences from vacations will not be considered for exemption status.

+- c.
 Students are offered only one opportunity to appeal each semester.
 Any and all grounds for appeal must be covered at this time.
 Students whose appeals are not granted will not be allowed a second time for different reasons.
-All decisions of the appeals committee are final. - e.
-Additional Saturday School points, after an appeal has been granted, will result in the loss of the incentive privilege. - f.
-The following individuals will not be eligible for an appeal: - Any student who has been suspended or truant. - ISS/OSS/Academic Dishonesty - Unexcused Saturday School skip - 9.5 or more Saturday School points accumulated in a semester - g.
+All decisions of the appeals committee are final. - d.
+Additional Saturday School points, after an appeal has been granted, will result in the loss of the incentive privilege. - e.
+The following individuals will not be eligible for an appeal: - Any student who has been suspended or truant. - ISS/OSS/Academic Dishonesty - Unexcused Saturday School skip - f.
 Appeals must be submitted by the posted deadline.
 Appeals turned in after the deadline will not be considered.
 The assistant principal may handle any appeal that results from an infraction that occurs after the deadline for filing appeals has passed.